I foresee a moment in the future when there will be a major power outage, leaving us in the dark for hours or even days at a time.

 2. Buy a VeggiDome

-Last week I went to a convention in Denver, CO and among the many vendors I met someone who was selling the VeggiDome.
+A few years ago, I went to a convention in Denver, CO and among the many vendors, I met someone who was selling the VeggiDome.
 I have never seen anything like it.
 I’m not receiving commission from advertising but I thought the idea was brilliant so I had to share it with you here.

 3. Make a DIY Veggie Jar